 - 1. Make sure different IP addresses are assigned to each WDS supported wireless device used for bridging. (ex.
 192.168.10.1,192.168.10.2, 192.168.10.3) to avoid IP address conflict.
-See page 37 for changing the LAN IP address. - 2.
+See page 28 for changing the LAN IP address. - 2.
 If you are using more than one WDS supported router, please make sure the LAN DHCP server is enabled on only one and disabled on all others to avoid IP address conflict.
-See page 38 for DHCP server options. - 3.
+See page 29 for DHCP server options. - 3.
 Configure the same wireless channel and use the same on all WDS supported wireless devices.
-See page 12 for configuring basic wireless settings. - 4.
+See page 10 for configuring basic wireless settings. - 4.
 Configure the same wireless security and key on all WDS supported devices.
-See page 24 for configuring wireless security settings.
+See page 16 for configuring wireless security settings.

-To configure WDS bridging between TEW-827DRU routers:
+To configure WDS bridging between TEW-813DRU routers:

-- 1. Log into your router management page (see "Access your router management page" on page 10). - 2.
+- 1. Log into your router management page (see "Access your router management page" on page 9). - 2.
 Click on Advanced and click on Wireless (2.4GHz or 5GHz), then click on WDS. - 3.
+Next to Wireless Distribution System (WDS), in an empty field, enter the MAC address of the other WDS supported wireless device you are bridging. (e.g. 00:11:22:AA:BB:CC)

-Click the WDS drop-down menu and select Enable.
+4. Click on the WDS drop-down list and select Enable.